The only Led Zeppelin reunion in history

 | What are the Five Aggregates in Buddhism? |

 This is the central doctrine of Buddhism.
-Without understanding it, a real knowledge of Buddhism is altogether impossible.
+Without understanding it, real knowledge of Buddhism is altogether impossible.

-It is the only really specific Buddhist doctrine, with which the entire structure of the Buddha's Teaching (Dhamma) stands or falls.
+It is the only really specific Buddhist doctrine with which the entire structure of the Buddha's Teaching (Dhamma) stands or falls.

-It is on account of this that the Buddha is known as the anattā-vādi, or "Teacher of Impersonality."
-Whoever has not penetrated the impersonal nature of all existence and does not comprehend that in reality there exists only this continually self-consuming PROCESS of arising, turning, and passing away of bodily and mental phenomena and that there is no separate (independent) ego-entity within or outside this process, that will be unable to understand Buddhism.
+Whoever has not penetrated the impersonal nature of all existence and does not comprehend that in reality there exists only this continually self-consuming PROCESS of arising, turning, and passing away of bodily-and-mental phenomena and that there is no separate (independent, self-standing) ego-entity in or outside of this process, that person will be unable to understand Buddhism.

-That is, that person will be unable to understand the teaching of the Four Noble (Enlightening) Truths (sacca) in the correct light.
+That is, that person will be unable to understand the teaching of the Four "Noble" (Enlightening) Truths (sacca) in the correct light.
+One will instead think that it is:

 - one's soul, self, ego, or personality that experiences suffering (dukkha, disappointment, pain, distress),